 A mutual exchange is where two or more tenants exchange tenancies and move permanently into each other’s homes.

 - another L&Q tenant

-- a tenant from another housing association
+- another housing association tenant

 - a local council tenant

 Please note that you must get permission from both landlords before an exchange date can be agreed.